mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 The problem is this,

-> _find a set of parameters that allows the model to be as accurate at labelling images as possible_
+> _to find a set of parameters that allows the model to be as accurate at labelling images as possible_

 To translate this into mathematics, let us first define a few terms,